FAQs Summer & Winter School

 Course fees generally include:

-- A non-refundable application and service fee of €150
+- A non-refundable programme and service fee of €150

 - Tuition fees (including study visits to companies and institutions)